 RESOLUTION NO. 2026-XX

-A RESOLUTION ADOPTING RETENTION SCHEDULES FOR LAKE POINT RECORDS
+A RESOLUTION AMENDING RETENTION SCHEDULES FOR LAKE POINT RECORDS

 WHEREAS Lake Point, pursuant to the Utah Government Records Access and Management Act (“Act”), has adopted ordinances and regulations regarding the management, keeping, and retention of city records, including Ordinance No. 2022-05 (“Ordinance”);